Mike Yastrzemski Player Props: Giants vs. Mets

 Mets Pitching Rankings

-- The pitching staff for the Mets has a collective 8.7 K/9, which ranks 17th in the league.
+- The pitching staff for the Mets has a collective 8.5 K/9, which ranks 20th in MLB.

-- The Mets' 4.15 team ERA ranks 15th across all MLB pitching staffs.
+- The Mets have the 13th-ranked team ERA across all league pitching staffs (4.14).

-- The Mets give up the fourth-most home runs in baseball (28 total, 1.5 per game).
+- Mets pitchers combine to allow the fourth-most home runs in baseball (30 total, 1.5 per game).

-- Lucchesi will make his first start of the season for the Mets.
+- Peterson (1-2 with a 6.10 ERA and 22 strikeouts in 20 2/3 innings pitched) gets the start for the Mets, his fifth of the season.

-- The 29-year-old left-hander makes his season debut and his first appearance in more than a year.
+- The left-hander last pitched on Tuesday against the Los Angeles Dodgers, when he went six innings, allowing six earned runs while giving up seven hits.

 © 2023 Data Skrive.
 All rights reserved.